-The Measure M2 Environmental Cleanup Program provides grants for projects that protect Orange County waterways and beaches from roadway runoff.
-Staff has updated the program implementation guidelines and is seeking authorization to release the next Environmental Cleanup Program Tier 1 call for projects.
+The Measure M2 Environmental Cleanup Program (Project X) provides competitive grants to local jurisdiction for projects that protect Orange County waterways and beaches from roadway runoff.
+Updated program guidelines for the 2023 call for projects are presented for review and approval.
+With approval, staff will issue the call for projects and return with project funding recommendations in summer 2023.